MicrosoftDocs/win32-pr.it-it/desktop-src/DevIO/storage-read-capacity.md

 ## <a name="remarks"></a>Commenti

-Il file di intestazione Ntddstor. h è disponibile nel Windows Driver Kit (WDK).
+Il file di intestazione Ntddstor.h è disponibile in Windows Driver Kit (WDK).

 ## <a name="requirements"></a>Requisiti